FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: Experiments and Results

 The distillation process was completed in under two hours on a single NVIDIA A6000 GPU for each of the three evaluated methods, at an estimated cost of approximately USD 0.80 to 1.60.
 The same process can also be executed on consumer GPUs such as the RTX 4090 or RTX 5090 with comparable wall-clock time; in fact, it is theoretically faster on the RTX 5090 due to the newer architecture of the RTX 5090.
-This extreme low costs are deliberate: they serve as a lower-bound analysis demonstrating that current protection mechanisms succumb to a lightweight, generic distillation without requiring complex adversarial optimization.
-Consequently, the attack can be carried out with minimal computational resources, undermining any assumptions that identity-level extraction is impractical or lacks a realistic threat.
+These extreme low costs are deliberate: they serve as a lower-bound analysis demonstrating that current protection mechanisms succumb to a lightweight, generic distillation without requiring complex adversarial optimization.